Twilight Zone literature: Magazines

 editorship, the magazine published several noted writers, including Harlan Ellison, Stephen King, Pamela Sargent, and Peter Straub.
 In late 1985, Michael Blaine succeeded Klein as editor.
 From March 1986 until its last issue of June 1989 the editor was Tappan King, who also edited its "twisted sister" publication, Night Cry.
 It was the most reliable market for much of the best short horror in that period and appealed to audiences for the likes of Fangoria and Starlog, as well as for The Magazine of Fantasy and Science Fiction and Whispers.
 Like Omni Magazine, which it also somewhat resembled, it was published by a company better-known for "skin" magazines, Gallery's Montcalm Publishing.

 The all-fiction digest-sized companion, Night Cry, makes a cameo in The Simpsons 300th episode, "Barting Over".
 On occasion, the magazine and digest reprinted often-anthologized short stories, introducing a new generation of horror aficionados to classic short stories by veteran writers, such as "The Voice in the Night" by William Hope Hodgson, and "The Bookshop" by Nelson Bond.

 Novels

 Numerous novelizations were published based upon episodes of The Twilight Zone.
 In 2003, the first Twilight Zone novel was published, entitled The Twilight Zone Book 1: Harvest Moon, which was written by John J. Miller.
 Two sequels were later published.
 The first sequel was entitled The Twilight Zone Book 2: A Gathering of Shadows which was written by Russell Davis.
 The second sequel was entitled The Twilight Zone Book 3: Deep in the Dark written by John Helfers.

 In 2004, Black Flame released the five novelizations based on 2 episodes each from the 2002 series.
-Jay Russell, Pat Cadigan, Paul Woods, K.C.
-Winters and Christa Faust adapted the episodes.
+Five authors, Jay Russell, Pat Cadigan, Paul Woods, K. C. Winters and Christa Faust, adapted the episodes.